Tony & Peggy Barthel - StressLess Campers

 We were able to take all the utensils and pots and pans out of the trailer and run them through our dishwasher so they’re nice and clean going back in.

-Of course, taking everything out included finding broken items which Tony fixed and will go back into the camper better than they came out.
+In 2020, taking everything out included finding broken items which Tony fixed and will go back into the camper better than they came out.
 Those drawers that disintegrated are no longer just stapled together, they’re now screwed and glued so they shouldn’t come apart any longer.
 We also had a drawer assembly that suffered from a lack of screws used in the original construction which now could survive whatever the Richter scale wants to throw our way.

 Having everything out of the drawers and cabinets also has the benefit of allowing us to thoroughly examine the trailer for any mechanical problems or signs of leaks or other failures.
 We also disassembled a portion of the dinette after finding the drawer coming apart and that provided an opportunity to replace the carbon monoxide detector.